hr-it-solutions/DD_J_com_gmaps_locations/README.md

 **and much more...**

 ### Addon Modules:
-Build your plattform which meets to your needs.
+Build your platform which meets to your needs.
 The component can be extended by various modules. (e.g. place locations on a map separate from the location register or place a search field on your website that is directly linked to the component.)

 ##### [GMaps Loctaions Search Filter](https://github.com/hr-it-solutions/DD_J_mod_gmaps_locations_searchfilter)
 - Geolocalisation function